 Thankfully the fog cleared and we engaged in intelligent and rational conversation.
 I know you are all thinking that Paul spoke rationally with intelligence to me, but I was able to respond in kind.
 We should have recorded it since most people won’t believe that!
 Our yearly trips to Thailand mean a lot to us and not planning on going this upcoming year was not something we were happy about.
 So, why not?
 Start in SE Asia, one of our favourite areas in the world and go from there?

-We could use Thailand as a starting point, take a few weeks to get over working for a living mode and translate into living.
+We could use Thailand as a starting point, take a few weeks to get over working for a living and translate into just living.
 Be able to take time to visit friends and places that are special to us.
 Explore new places and meet new people.
 Plus with the other places in the area that we want to see: Cambodia, Laos, Vietnam, Burma, Nepal, Bhutan(mixed feelings), Philippines, Malaysia, Indonesia and all the little islands, we thought it would be easy to move between countries.
 It’s a quicker trip to get to Australia, New Zealand and all those areas as well.
-Then when we’ve done that section and have some travel cred under our belt India, Morocco and South Africa.
+Then when we’ve done that section and have some travel cred under our belts, India, Morocco and South Africa.
 South America is also on the list!

 We chose two countries that we refuse to miss: Iceland and South Africa, the two “pillars”.
 Everything else will work out in between.
 In Europe, we are lucky that we have friends in various countries so that we can “pull up a couch” for a day or two.
 Don’t be concerned, we are keeping in mind fish smells after 3 days… so do house guests!
 Though I have it in writing that Jessica, my Swedish friend, will bring me breakfast in bed including gluten-free waffles with raspberries and cream.
 She also promised coffee so I am preparing myself to stay there as long as possible!

 Fast forward a week later.
 Panic ensues when we check our itinerary and note that we have a 27 hour stop over in Chicago.
 WHAT!
-First, stopovers aren’t possible with one way tickets and second, not what we wanted!
+First, stopovers aren’t possible with one way tickets and second, a27 layover in Chicago is not what we wanted!
 Quick discussion occurs with a call to Aeroplan resulting.
 This is when we got stuck in a time warp: Paul was hung up on after being transferred.
 Then we both called in to see who would get through first.
 After two hours waiting for “the next available agent because your call is important to us” we finally got through.
 There is a strong possibility that I became loopy while waiting on hold and potentially danced around our apartment while the “funky” John Tesh/Kenny G combo was playing.
 No witnesses so you’ll never know.

 Crisis averted when “the agent” actually answered and kindly sorted it out for us, not charging any change fees ($180!) as it was their mistake.
-Now the work begins to sort out the two W’s which is when are we going where!
+Now the work begins to sort out the two W’s which is when are we going and where!